UoMResearchIT/r-shinysender/README.md

 The aim of this package is to provide tools and a Shiny app to allow users to easily send their Shiny apps to the University of Manchester's pilot Shiny server.
 Apps published on the server will be public.
 To obtain an account on the server please email david.mawdsley@manchester.ac.uk to request access.

+(If you wish to use the package for another Shiny server, please see the notes at the end of this file)

 ## Usage

 *You must be connected to Globalprotect to upload an app*